MertKara2000/Q-Learning/README.md

 After from a certain amount of try the shortest path will be drawn.
 Later program saves traps to the engel.txt file.
-Episode via cost and episode via steps graphs will be plotted and program terminates.
+Episode via cost and episode via steps graphs will be plotted and program ends.